-Children with severe MPS I experience progressive storage of GAG in the brain that is primarily responsible for the slowing of development by 1-3 years of age, followed by a progressive regression in skills until death.
-There is great variation in the severity of the condition, however; some children may say only a few words, while others learn to walk well and read a little.
+Individuals with the severe form of MPS VII experience progressive storage of GAG in the brain that is primarily responsible for the slowing of development by 1-3 years of age, followed by a progressive regression in skills until death.
+There is a great variation in the severity of the condition, however; some children with MPS VII may say only a few words, others learn to walk well and to read a little.
 They can enjoy nursery rhymes and simple puzzles.
-Parents emphasize that it is important to help babies with MPS I learn as much as they can before the disease progresses.
+Parents emphasize that it is important to help babies and children affected by MPS VII learn as much as they can before the disease progresses.
 Even when the child starts to lose the skills he or she has learned, there may still be some surprising abilities left.
-Children will continue to understand and find enjoyment in life even if they lose the ability to speak.
+Children will continue to understand and to find enjoyment in life even if they lose the ability to speak.